pnucolab/VarCas-OFFinder/docs/userguide/04-best-practices.rst

               tabix -p vcf Sample.vcf.gz

-- Now your file is ready to be uploaded or used in CLI.
+Now, your file is ready to be uploaded or used in CLI.